 Tip 3: You should submit evidence that you have sufficient funds to pay for your expenses should the change of status application be approved by USCIS.

-Another important concern of United States immigration law is unlawful employment.
+According to this foreclosure lawyer, the important concern of United States immigration law is unlawful employment.
 Therefore, it is important to submit evidence of your financial state especially if you are applying to change status to another long term visa status like the student (F-1) status.
 I recommend putting together a list of expenses, including rent, food, transportation, and other foreseeable expense and showing that the amount of funds you have in your possession (or funds that will be provided to you by a benefactor) is enough to sustain you through the period of the new visa status.
-If you have a benefactor, it is important to submit evidence of your benefactor’s financial strength to supplement your application for change of status.
+If you have a benefactor, it is important to submit evidence of your benefactor's financial strength to supplement your application for change of status.

 Tip 4: You should firmly state that you have not engaged in unlawful employment or unlawfully enter the United States since your last entry.
 You should also state that you have not committed any crime, nor have you been arrested by police or accused of a crime.